AokiOfficial/Aoki/README.md

 **Q:** I wanna contribute!
 How to do that?

-- That's great!
-There's a template ready for you to write a proper PR when you get on the tab, so there should be no major issues!
+- That's great, there's a template ready for you to write a proper PR when you get on the tab, so there should be no major issues.
 - I appreciate even tiny fixes about basically anything, so get going and jump right on it!